Predicting Exporters with Machine Learning: Interpretability of predictors

-In general, we observe in Figure \ref{fig:incl_prop} how original accounts contribute best to identify export status.
-Yet, no predictor contributes more than $5\%$ in any of the tests we performed.
-To name just a few of the first predictors, we have material costs, turnover, working capital, and current assets.
-Yet, considering the overall distribution of predictive power and their standard deviations, we conclude that there is no unique indicator that alone can predict the firm's status.
-All convey non-trivial information on the ability to export.
-Besides financial accounts, business demography is also essential: firm age and size have an inclusion proportion higher than $2\%$.
+Notably, we observe in Figure \ref{fig:incl_prop} how original accounts altogether provide an important contribution to predict export status.
+Yet, no single predictor contributes more than $4\%$ in any of the tests we performed.
+Besides financial accounts, business demography has predictive power: firm age has an inclusion proportion higher than $2\%$.
 It also makes perfect sense that the activities of multinational enterprises play a role in export status.
-Being either a foreign subsidiary (inward FDI) or owning a subsidiary abroad (outward FDI) is associated with a higher probability of exporting.
+Being either a foreign subsidiary (inward FDI) or owning a subsidiary abroad (outward FDI) affects the probability of exporting.
 As expected, the ability to innovate and register patents is also related to the likelihood of becoming an exporter.

-Please note, however, that a much-studied determinant of export status, Total Factor Productivity (TFP), is completely missing from Figure \ref{fig:incl_prop}.
-Our educated guess is that its role is captured by the sample variation in raw financial accounts, including turnover, costs of materials, and other variables needed to estimate the production function from which one would extract Total Factor Productivity.